-In 2020, we have further improved our understanding of the implementation and effectiveness of practices, schemes, and frameworks at AAK’s countries of origin for rapeseed and sunflower.
+In 2021, we further improved our understanding of the implementation and effectiveness of practices, schemes, and frameworks at AAK’s countries of origin for rapeseed and sunflower.

 We are using certification schemes to drive compliance.
 ISCC (EU/Plus) fully meets AAK’s responsible sourcing criteria for rapeseed and sunflower and is aligned with the Sustainable Agricultural Initiative (SAI) Silver level.

-In 2021, we will develop supplier score cards to track progress and reward good practices.
+Suppliers score cards were developed in 2021, in order to track progress and reward good practices.
 We will begin in Europe and further roll this out globally until 2025.